Yogalakshmip08/VLSI-LAB-EXP-1/README.md

 # VLSI-LAB-EXPERIMENTS
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.

-APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA
+APPARATUS REQUIRED: Vivado 2023 Spartan6 FPGA

 PROCEDURE: STEP:1 Start the Xilinx navigator, Select and Name the New project.
 STEP:2 Select the device family, device, package and speed.
 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.
 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.
 STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.
 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.
 STEP:7 Select the Implementation in the Sources Window and select the required file in the Processes Window.
 STEP:8 Select Check Syntax from the Synthesize XST Process.
 Double Click in the Floorplan Area/IO/Logic-Post Synthesis process in the User Constraints process group.
 UCF(User constraint File) is obtained.
 STEP:9 In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
 STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
 STEP:12 Load the Bit file into the SPARTAN 6 FPGA STEP:11 On the board, by giving required input, the LEDs starts to glow light, indicating the output.